hanwenguo/notty/typ/20250819T221344--use-emacs-denote-package-to-write-in-notty.typ

          ("C-c n R" . denote-rename-file-using-front-matter)) :config
   (push denote-notty-file-type denote-file-types)

+  ;; Customize slugification to allow uppercase letters in signatures; this can also be handled ;; at the Typst side.
   (defun +denote-sluggify-signature (str)
     "Make STR an appropriate slug but allowing uppercase letters."
     (denote-slug-put-equals